-At the Weizberg pilot site, a thermal storage tank for the local biomass heating network is being built.
-The planned or currently constructed water buffer storage is necessary, because there are currently too high emission loads, there is no emergency boiler and in general the lifetime of the system, energy efficiency and the use of renewable energy sources should be increased.
-As described in the following chapters, there is a great possibility to implement the planned system in other HUCs.
+At the Weizberg pilot site, a thermal storage tank for the local biomass heating network was implemented successfully.
+As described in the following chapters, there is a great possibility to multiply the solution and to install similar systems in other HUCs too.
 In general, storage technologies are important pieces of the puzzle for a sustainable energy system, as it is also stated in the energy plans of the City of Weiz, the KEM Weiz-Gleisdorf and the Catholic Church of Styria.
 Hence, the pilot project is fully integrated into the regional climate and energy strategies of the City of Weiz, the KEM Weiz-Gleisdorf and the Catholic Church of Styria.
 The main points of these strategies are briefly summarised below: